B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Taking hostages or kidnapping citizens based on a previous roleplay or a very good reasoning
 - Opening fire based on previous roleplay or a very well-founded reason (Example: You are being pursued by the police and want to set up an ambush, these secluded roads can be used for such actions.)

+---

 <span style="color: green">Notes and Exceptions:</span>
 - There is no abuse of the green zone.
 Once an action starts in a red area, gray, or red roads, you have the right to continue it in the green or yellow zone.
 It should be noted that in green zones, the only illegal action allowed is kidnapping outside government institutions (City Hall, Police Station, Hospital, etc.).
-Any illegal action that reaches the green zones is not allowed to last more than 5 minutes; otherwise, the rule of <a href="#7.6">#7.6 Terrorist Actions</a> will apply.
-- An action is considered finished when at least 10 minutes have passed since the last interaction between the involved parties.
+In this case, kidnapping in the green zones is not allowed to last more than 5 minutes; otherwise, the rule of <a href="#7.6">#7.6 Terrorist Actions</a> will apply.
+Kidnapping from the green zone can only take place if no more than 10 minutes have passed since the last interaction between the parties involved, which started in a notorious area.

+Allowed example: A conflict between several people started in the Grove area.
+One of the people manages to escape into the green area, being pursued.
+The escaped person can be kidnapped from the green zone quickly (the kidnapping action can last a maximum of 5 minutes).

+Illegal example: On a plantation, a conflict started between several people.
+One of the people leaves and is identified a few hours later in a green area.
+You are unable to kidnap from green zone because more than 10 minutes have passed in which green zone kidnapping is allowed.

 - Between the green zones, there are certain secluded areas (e.g., the Rockford area - between blocks, behind buildings).
 If you manage to lure another player there, you can kidnap, rob, or kill them.
 Essentially, the Gray Zone rule applies.

-- On the yellow streets in notorious areas, it is forbidden to rob exactly within that perimeter.
-The robbery must be moved to a notorious area, not on the semi-public street.
-On those roads the 08:01 - 19:59 rules don't apply.
+- On yellow streets in notorious areas, it is forbidden to rob in that exact perimeter.
+Robbing should be moved to a notorious area, not the semi-public street.
+On the yellow roads in the infamous areas, the following are allowed regardless of the time: taking a hostage and opening fire based on a previous roleplay and a very well-founded reason (no traffic-stop).

+- The rule of illegality in a public area (for businesses: gas stations, garages, salons, ATMs and others) applies regardless of whether it is a notorious, semi-notorious or gray area.
+You still can't rob someone at the gas station even if it's in the Grove.
+The only exception is when the action started from the infamous area.

 <span style="color: green">Examples:</span>
 - An action starts in the notorious Labirint area and extends towards Mirror or the highway.
 This will not be considered an illegal activity in the public area, as the action started in a notorious area and moved to a public area.

 - In general, you must be careful in the areas where you commit illegal activities, ensuring they are not frequented by people or vehicles, do not have surveillance cameras, and are not near a police station.
 Practically, illegal activities are permitted in secluded and hidden areas.
 Attention, you are not allowed to kidnap from the green zone and take between buildings for robbery or murder; try to lure people into these areas.

-Any other illegal action not specified within a time frame is prohibited.
-Violating the above time frames will be <span style="color: red">sanctioned</span> with:
+Violation of the above time intervals and the failure of following the rules will be <span style="color: red">sanctioned</span> with:
 - first offense: 50-100 Checkpoints
 - second offense: 200 Checkpoints
 - three or more offenses: warning